Skip to content

 What Not to Do

-Like any destination, Saudi Arabia has rules visitors should be aware of.
-When visiting the Kingdom, it is important to recognize that alcohol and narcotics are strictly prohibited, and their use and possession carry serious penalties.
+Like any destination, Saudi has rules visitors should be aware of.
+When visiting the country, it is important to recognize that alcohol and narcotics are strictly prohibited, and their use and possession carry serious penalties.
 Note as well that you should always ask permission before photographing people, especially women, and avoid taking pictures of government or military buildings.
 By respecting these rules, you’ll enjoy a smooth visit.

 Market